gbv/mir-docker/README.md

 Build parameters:

-- MIR_VERSION - The MIR which will be downloaded from Sonatype default: 2018.06.0.3-SNAPSHOT
+- MIR_BRANCH - The branch which will be build default: 2019.06.x
+- MIR_WAR_NAME - The war file which is the result of the build default: mir-2019.06.2-SNAPSHOT.war

 ENVIRONMENT Variables: